 - LEMON CREPES WITH STRAWBERRY SYRUP

-If you want to make your own syrup then look no further than this vanilla butter pancake syrup recipe.
-It is super simple and easy to whisk together and only needs a small handful of ingredients and steps.
-This syrup is perfect for your morning needs and will quickly become a family favorite!
+If you want to make your own syrup then look no further than this Vanilla Butter Pancake Syrup Recipe!
+This pancake syrup is perfect for your morning needs and will quickly become a family favorite!